Projects: Working Group Nicole Radde

 Organism: Arabidopsis thaliana

-Modelling analyses: Flux Balance Analysis of multi-compartment meta...
+Assays: Flux Balance Analysis of multi-compartment meta... and 1 hidden item

 Date Published: 24th Aug 2010